Rekhakumari12/insta-story/README.md

 ## Features

 - **Story Playback:**
-  - Supports both video and image stories.
+  - Supports video and image stories.
   - Videos autoplay and can be paused/resumed.
   - Images advance on click.
 - **Animated Progress Bars:**